LuluPong/LFwebsysrepo/lab7/README.md

 _____________________________
 Individual Lab: The Gradebook
 _____________________________
-Im sorry.
  I found this lab to be quite difficult.
 I was able to do Parts 1 and 2 with a little extra thinking; however, Part 3 just frustrated me.
 The first 3 parts(adding columns, values, etc) were difficult for me to implement.
 Each time I tried to pass a user input, I would get an error that the input variable I created for it did not exist(similar to last lab)...
-Showing the lists were easier to implement since I figured using a button would solve that issue.
+Showing the lists were easier to implement since I figured using a button would solve that issue. *I went to office hours and was able to resolve this issue*.
+After fixing this issue I was able to do MOST of the requirements for part three in my interface.
+For inserting data into the table, I was not sure how to account for new columns created by users.
+It's janky but it works...